jim-easterbrook/python-exiv2/README.rst

 There's still a lot to be done:

-    * Build with different versions of libexiv2_.
-    * Build for Windows.
     * Package for PyPI_.
+    * Create "wheels" for different Python versions.
-    * Example files.
+    * More example files.

 Documentation
 -------------